Regions of Tasmania

 In the Australian state of Tasmania, there are many areas which are commonly known by regional names.
 Regions are areas that share similar characteristics.
 These characteristics may be natural such as the Furneaux Islands, the coastline, or the Central Highlands.
 Alternatively, the characteristics may be cultural, such as a viticulture land use.
 Tasmania is divided by numerous regional boundaries, based on different characteristics.
 In many cases boundaries defined by different government agencies are coterminous and are often cited by the Australian and local media that tend to distinguish between North West, West Coast, Southern, and East Coast.

 Some regions were historically identified in terms of land use.
 In the 1960s the Atlas of Tasmania was the definitive Tasmanian Government publication in relation to regional geographical variations in Tasmania.

 Local government

 In Tasmania the third tier of elected government after the federal and state governments are the local government authorities, which are responsible for the local government areas.
 The types of LGAs in Tasmania are cities and councils.

 Tasmania has 29 local government areas which have an elected council and carry out various functions delegated to them by the Tasmanian Government.

-The local government areas of Tasmania are grouped into six regions: